PennockProjects/JAMStart/content/code/vue-introduction.md

 ### State

 #### ref() vs. reactive(): Which should you use?
-The significant difference between ref() and reactive() is that the ref() function allows us to declare reactive state for *objects and primatives*, while reactive() only declares reactive state for *objects*.
+The significant difference between ref() and reactive() is that the ref() function allows us to declare reactive state for *objects and primitives*, while reactive() only declares reactive state for *objects*.

 reactive advantages
 - access the state directly instead of with .value.
 - backwards compatible.

 ref() advantages
-- use primatives
+- use primitives
 - update the entire object at once
 - generally more flexible
 - typescript support (if you use typescript)